mkouba/quarkus-build-report/README.md

 ### Step 3 - Generate the Report

-> java -jar target/quarkus-app/quarkus-run.jar /path/to/your/build_log.txt

-Use `--top` to specify the number of top time-consuming steps (default value is `10`):

-> java -jar target/quarkus-app/quarkus-run.jar /path/to/your/build_log.txt --top 20

-Use `--slot` to specify the "size" of the timeline slot (default value is `50ms`):

-> java -jar target/quarkus-app/quarkus-run.jar /path/to/your/build_log.txt --slot 100
+> java -jar target/quarkus-app/quarkus-run.jar /path/to/your/build-metrics.json

 Use `--out` to specify the output file (default value is `report.html` in the current directory):

-> java -jar target/quarkus-app/quarkus-run.jar /path/to/your/build_log.txt --out /path/to/report.html
+> java -jar target/quarkus-app/quarkus-run.jar /path/to/your/build-metrics.json --out /path/to/report.html